stormpath/stormpath-documentation/source/multitenancy.rst

 7.4.2.
 Login Form Field
 ------------------------

 An alternative, or complimentary, approach to tenant subdomains is to allow the user to specify their tenant on the login page, then storing that in the user's HTTP session.
+Then, for all subsequent requests to your application, you can:

+- Inspect the session
+- Look up the tenant ID
+- Customize data views and queries based on the session’s Organization

+We advise that you auto-remember the login form tenant ID value in a cookie so that field is pre-populated whenever a user returns to log in.
+Users don’t like having to remember and type that value in every time they log in.

+As already mentioned, it is strongly recommended that your tenant identifier be an Organization ``nameKey``.
+Firstly because Organizations are the recommended resource to use to model multitenancy, but also because the ``nameKey`` attribute is unique and follows the DNS specification, which means that you could at any time adopt the Sub-Domain approach mentioned above.